swcarpentry/DEPRECATED-bc/novice/ref/05-prompts-exits.md

   To exit from `python` type `exit()` or `CTRL-D`.

-- If your shell prompt is `...` you have a unclosed environment inside `python`.
+- If your shell prompt is `...` you have an unclosed environment inside `python`.

   <img src="img/python-unclosed.png" />